 - There are two equally important requirements to mark the completion of Internship.
 One is the training hour requirement.
 Your site supervisor is primarily responsible for certifying your completion of this requirement to the standards specified in this handbook.
 The other is the academic requirement.
 The internship course is an academic class, just like any other course at NU.
-You must complete all of the syllabus requirements to pass the course, including your internship project. - For your signature assignment in the internship course, you will complete a project.
+You must complete all the syllabus requirements to pass the course, including your internship project. - For your signature assignment in the internship course, you will complete a project.
 This will include a project that you will complete at your internship site and will be a large bulk of your work at your site and for this course.
 You may consider researching a topic to assist those working at your placement.
-This could include compiling a brief online resource library, creating or identifying tools for use in your setting, or consulting with an expert and several written sources to learn about a key topic and develop a presentation or workshop for your colleagues at the internship site.
+This could include compiling a brief online resource library, creating, or identifying tools for use in your setting, working with data sets, or use of different assessments related to the workforce, leadership training, or consulting with an expert and several written sources to learn about a key topic and develop a presentation or workshop for your colleagues at the internship site.
 Or, perhaps you could create a set of tools that future interns could use to acclimate to work in your setting, thus helping them "jump in with both feet" more quickly than you were able to.
-This assignment will culminate in a presentation where you will be graded on: - Your presentation style and professionalism - · Use of scholarly resources to influence your work - Utility of your project to your internship site - · Thoroughness of your project
+This assignment will culminate in a presentation where you will be graded on: - · Your presentation style and professionalism - Use of scholarly resources to influence your work - · Utility of your project to your internship site - Thoroughness of your project